-- 1. The Board of Teaching decides on the recognition of previous academic studies for students who have already obtained a degree at the University or at another Italian university, and who have requested, at the time of enrolment, a reduced course of studies.
+- 1. The Committee appointed by the Board decides on the recognition of previous academic studies for students who have already obtained a degree at the University or at another Italian university, and who have requested, at the time of enrolment, a reduced course of studies.
 This can be granted after evaluation and validation of those credits that are considered recognizable under the terms of paragraph 5 below. - 2.
-The Board of Teaching decides on the recognition of previous academic studies that were interrupted due to the loss or renunciation of student status on the part of students who have requested, at the time of enrolment, a reduced course of studies.
+The Committee appointed by the Board decides on the recognition of previous academic studies that were interrupted due to the loss or renunciation of student status on the part of students who have requested, at the time of enrolment, a reduced course of studies.
 This can be granted, after evaluation and validation of those credits that are considered recognizable under the terms of paragraph 5 below. - 3.
-The Board of Teaching may validate credits previously acquired by the student after enrolment in single subjects at the University of Pavia or at other universities. - 4.
-In the case of transfer from another university or from another University course, recognition of credits is approved by the Board of Teaching in accordance with current legislation, the University Course Regulations and any other resolutions taken by the Executive Committee of the Faculty and/or the Board of Teaching itself. - 5.
-The validation of credits previously acquired shall be decided by the Board of Teaching, on a case-by-case basis, with reference to an inquiry conducted by one or more lecturers who have been delegated by the Board.
+The Committee appointed by the Board may validate credits previously acquired by the student after enrolment in single subjects at the University of Pavia or at other universities. - 4.
+In the case of transfer from another university or from another University course, recognition of credits is approved by the Committee appointed by the Board in accordance with current legislation, the University Course Regulations and any other resolutions taken by the Executive Committee of the Faculty and/or the Board of Teaching itself. - 5.
+The validation of credits previously acquired shall be decided by the Committee appointed by the Board, on a case-by-case basis.
 The educational activities (TAF) for which credits and their number are to be recognized, even though they may comply with regulations, are established on the basis of criteria regarding the relevance of the discipline, taking into account the contribution of the activity towards reaching the objectives of the course, its specific content and possible obsolescence, as well as the time commitment required.
-For this purpose, the application for recognition of an activity must be accompanied by official documentation from which the above elements can be deduced; the lecturers delegated to the inquiry by the Board of Teaching may carry out further verification if deemed necessary. - 6.
-If, as a result of the recognition of credits previously acquired, the student's study plan amounts to being an individual study plan, it must be approved by the Board of Teaching, in accordance with Art.
-8.
+For this purpose, the application for recognition of an activity must be accompanied by official documentation from which the above elements can be deduced; Committee appointed by the Board may carry out further verification if deemed necessary.

+- 6. If, as a result of the recognition of credits previously acquired, the student's study plan amounts to being an individual study plan, it must be approved by the Committee appointed by the Board, in accordance with Art.
+8. - 7.
+When a student is transferring from a course of the same class of study, the credits validated from the same scientific sector cannot be less than 50% of the credits already gained by the student.